OlivierDijkstra/Ticketeer/README.md

+> [!WARNING]
+> This repository is still under active development and should not be used for production purposes (yet).
+Feel free to fork it and use it as a template but some parts are still unfinished and undocumented.

 # Ticketeer Monorepo

 Ticketeer is a monorepo solution designed for a simple ticketing application.
 It includes a Laravel API, a Next.js dashboard for administration, and a Next.js frontend for ticket purchasing.
 This setup allows for easy forking and deployment, making it a versatile choice for various ticketing needs.